C++ Memory Ordering Model

 release fence.

 Suppose there is a sequence of atomic loads from the same memory location in a thread execution.
-Let X be either the start
+Let X be either the end

 of an atomic store to the same memory location, and/or a release fence, in a different thread execution.
 There must exist

-a finite number N such that, if the sequence is longer than N, there will exist a load L in the sequence, where L end > X
+a finite number N such that, if the sequence is longer than N, there will exist a load L in the sequence, where L start > X

 in the thread execution causing L.